lbasora/sectflow/README.md

 The clustering method is described in this paper as part of a larger framework to estimate the occupancy peak (capacity) of a ATC sector based on its traffic flow and geometric characteristics.

-[2] X. Olive and L. Basora
+[2] X. Olive and L. Basora.
 **Identifying Anomalies in past en-route Trajectories with Clustering and Anomaly Detection Methods**.
 Proceedings of the 13th Air Traffic Management R&D Seminar, 2019

-The same clustering method has been also used in this ATM Seminar paper in order to identify the 3D flows in a sector as a preliminar step to detect trajectory anomalies in the flows.
+The same clustering method has been also used in this ATM Seminar paper in order to identify the 3D flows in a sector as a preliminary step to detect trajectory anomalies in the flows.

 ## Installation
 Although **sectflow** is not directly dependent on the [traffic](https://github.com/xoolive/traffic) library, it has been designed to work closely integrated with it.
 See **traffic** installation instructions [here](https://github.com/xoolive/traffic).